gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 with the purpose of achieving a Restart of the current Association, thus implementing SCTP Restart.

-The current specification doesn't support SCTP Restart as described in {{RFC9260}}, but it introduces a protected SCTP Restart procedure
-{{protected-restart}} that SHOULD be implemented when there are valid use cases from upper layer protocols that rely on it, as for instance 3GPP NG-C protocol {{ETSI-TS-38.413}}.

-As the legacy SCTP Restart is not supported, when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.

 ### Protected SCTP Restart {#protected-restart}

+When the upper layer protocols require support of SCTP Restart, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the protected SCTP Restart procedure SHOULD be implemented.

-The protected SCTP Restart procedure is defined to maintain the security characteristics of an SCTP Association using DTLS Chunk, this requires that SCTP Restart procedure is modified in regards to how it is described in {{RFC9260}}.
+The protected SCTP Restart procedure keeps the security characteristics of an SCTP Association using DTLS Chunk.

+In protected SCTP Restart, INIT chunks are sent encrypted using DTLS Chunks.

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints shall ensure that Restart DTLS key contexts is preserved for supporting the SCTP Restart use case.
+In order to support protected SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated Restart DTLS Key contexts, SCTP packets protected by these contexts will be identified in the DTLS chunk with the R (Restart) bit set (see {{DTLS-chunk}}).
+Both SCTP Endpoints shall ensure that Restart DTLS key contexts is preserved for supporting the protected SCTP Restart use case.

-In order for the protected SCTP endpoint to be available for SCTP Restart purposes, the DTLS chunk needs acess to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and
+In order for the protected SCTP endpoint to be available for protected SCTP Restart purposes, the DTLS chunk needs acess to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and